Looking for a quick and colorful healthy side dish? This recipe for Roasted Asparagus and Carrots is simple, quick, and easy to make your own!

 Because when it comes to roasted veggies, two is better than one (trust me, if this asparagus and carrot combo doesn’t prove it, then these Roasted Cauliflower and Sweet Potatoes will!).

-Roasted Asparagus and Carrots Ingredients
+Roasted Asparagus and Carrots Ingredient Highlights

-• Asparagus.
+I usually roast up a pound of each.
 One bunch of asparagus is usually about 1 pound of asparagus.
 Fresh or frozen (thawed).
+Four large carrots usually weigh about 1 pound.

 Optional flavor-boosting topping ideas to make this side dish your own: